 - Biodiversity values in these marine ecosystems should be identified and documented through the Impact Assessment.
 The identification should be carried out by competent personnel. - The severity of any impacts to the marine ecosystem should be assessed and the results communicated to management prior to making decisions to proceed with undersea mining activities.
-Management decisions should be documented. - Controls designed and implemented to mitigate residual biodiversity impacts should be selected in accordance with the mitigation hierarchy. - Where the biodiversity values of potentially impacted undersea ecosystems involves circumstances of scientific uncertainty and there is a threat of serious and irreversible damage, the precautionary principle should apply.
+Management decisions should be documented. - o Controls designed and implemented to mitigate residual biodiversity impacts should be selected in accordance with the mitigation hierarchy. - Where the biodiversity values of potentially impacted undersea ecosystems involves circumstances of scientific uncertainty and there is a threat of serious and irreversible damage, the precautionary principle should apply.

 - Do you have a policy in place that prohibits exploration or development in World Heritage Sites? - Have you confirmed whether any existing or planned activities are adjacent to World Heritage Sites listed on the UNESCO website?
-If so, what measures are in place to ensure activities will not negatively impact directly on World Heritage Sites? - Have you identified nearby legally designated protected areas? - Are you aware of all legal and other requirements applying to any relevant legally protected areas? - Do your decision-making processes for new mining activities take into account the presence of, and impact on, legally designated protected areas? - Have you identified Key Biodiversity Areas affected by your operations? - Do your policies and procedures apply the mitigation hierarchy to offset impacts on biodiversity and ecosystem services?
+If so, what measures are in place to ensure activities will not negatively impact directly on World Heritage Sites? - ✓ Have you identified nearby legally designated protected areas? - ✓ Are you aware of all legal and other requirements applying to any relevant legally protected areas? - Do your decision-making processes for new mining activities take into account the presence of, and impact on, legally designated protected areas? - ✓ Have you identified Key Biodiversity Areas affected by your operations? - Do your policies and procedures apply the mitigation hierarchy to offset impacts on biodiversity and ecosystem services? - Are plans in place to deliver biodiversity benefits at least commensurate with the level of adverse impacts? - Have you identified areas of Critical Habitat, and do your policies and procedures ensure there are no measurable adverse impacts on the criteria for which the habitat was designated? - Have your impact assessments identified any species threatened with extinction, and if so are controls in place to ensure your operations will not lead to the significant decline of those species? - For any mining activities to be carried out in undersea areas outside national government jurisdictions, have your impact assessments identified biodiversity values and are controls in place to mitigate any adverse impacts?